Divide-By-0/ideas-for-projects-people-would-use/README.md

 - A creative startup name finder powered by baby names.
 Find meanings for baby babes, and make a site where you can input keywords your startup is about, and it will print resulting baby names with meanings with the highest keyword overlap (or min distance in the word embedding space).
    - Inspired by https://www.joinleelo.com/blog/how-we-came-up-with-the-name-leelo
 - Another startup name generator - input 2+ keywords, then try all reasonable pairwise ship names till you reach an untaken name .com/.ai/.io/other top TLD
-- Convert chat in messenger to lowercase automatically (for speech to text or bad autocorrect).
+- Convert all text in messenger apps to lowercase automatically (for speech to text or bad autocorrect).
 - Keyboard shortcut for automatically fixing spelling in Google Docs+.
-- A chrome extension that adds the per ounce/unit price to Instacart the same way Amazon does
+- A chrome extension that adds the per ounce/unit price to Instacart the same way Amazon does.
 - App that finds old messenger chats you left on read or unread, or unfinished threads, so you can respond to them.
 Requires probably mapping the last few texts to a score of how likely it was to be the end of a conversation.
 - Talk to a 'painting' and have it talk back, like Harry Potter paintings.
 Speech-to-text on your voice, gpt-3-type-model for conversation, tokkingheads/other deepfakes to have a face emulate the response.
 - Create a simple scraper that searches Google for [specific bot websites](https://twitter.com/gregegansf/status/1363978958841155585) and reports/blocks them.
 This is more a way to get to talk to/help Greg Egan, than it is a real problem.